Buffalo Wings

 • Baking powder coating: Coat wings with a mixture of baking powder and salt.
 The baking powder helps to draw out moisture from the wings’ skin, promoting crispiness during baking.
 Baking soda and cornstarch work similarly and are often used in wings recipes.

-• Bake at a high heat: High heat helps to render to the chicken fat and crisp up the skin.
+• Bake at a high heat: High heat helps to render the chicken fat and crisp up the skin.

 • Use a wire rack: Elevate the wings from the surface of the baking sheet to allow for better air circulation.
 The hot oven air is able to reach the underside of the wings and all around the edges, creating a crispy outer layer.